US arms sold to Saudi Arabia and UAE end up in wrong hands

 Video: How US-made weapons end up in the wrong hands 10:11

 In 2015, Riyadh launched a coalition to oust Iranian-supported Houthi rebels from the country's capital and reinstate the internationally recognized government of President Abdu Rabu Mansour Hadi.
-The war split the country in two, and with it came the weapons -- not just guns, anti-tank missiles, armored vehicles, heat-seeking lasers, artillery -- all flooding into an unruly and complex state.
+The war split the country in two, and with it came the weapons -- not just guns, but anti-tank missiles, armored vehicles, heat-seeking lasers and artillery -- all flooding into an unruly and complex state.

 Since then, some of America's "beautiful military equipment," as US President Donald Trump once called it, has been passed on, sold, stolen or abandoned in Yemen's state of chaos, where murky alliances and fractured politics mean little hope for any system of accountability or tracking.